-- (1) FUSEBOX ("Fuse") - (2) MASTER MAINS SWITCH as well as AC POWER SOCKET (for connecting the mains cable) - (3) CONNECTION SOCKET FOR EYE PROTECTION SYSTEM - (4) CONNECTION SOCKET FOR FOOT SWITCH (optional accessory) - (5) CONNECTION SOCKET FOR LED MICROSCOPE ILLUMINATION - (6) TYPE PLATE - (7) SERIAL NUMBER - (8) PROTECTIVE GAS CONNECTION ("ARGON GAS") for 6.0 mm diameter pressure hose (max.
-4.0bar) - (9) APPROVED MAINS VOLTAGE FOR THIS DEVICE inserted into the connecting socket (5) marked with the yellow illumination symbol on the rear of the PUK welding device.
-In doing so, observe the colour coding of the connection cables.
+- (1) FUSEBOX ("Fuse")

+- (2) MASTER MAINS SWITCH as well as AC POWER SOCKET (for connecting the mains cable)

+- (3) CONNECTION SOCKET FOR EYE PROTECTION SYSTEM AND LED MICROSCOPE ILLUMINATION

+- (4) CONNECTION SOCKET FOR FOOT SWITCH

+- (5) TYPE PLATE

+- (6) SERIAL NUMBER

+- (7) PROTECTIVE GAS CONNECTION ("Argon Gas") For 6.0 mm diameter pressure hose (max.
+4,0 bar / 58 psi)

+- APPROVED MAINS VOLTAGE FOR THIS DEVICE

-4.3 CONNECT EYE PROTECTION AND LED ILLUMINATION FOR THE SM04 WELDING MICROSCOPE TO THE PUK:
+4.3 CONNECT EYE PROTECTION AND LED ILLUMINATION OF THE WELDING MICROSCOPE TO THE PUK:

-The circular connector for the eye protection system should be inserted into the connecting socket (3) marked with the red eye protection symbol on the rear side of the device and is to be tightened in place with the coupling nut (hand tight).
-The LED illumination connector should be
+The circular connector for the eye protection system and the LED illumination should be inserted into the connecting socket (3) on the rear of the PUK welding device (marked in red and yellow colour) and is to be tightened in place with the coupling nut (hand tight)..

 WARNING!

-ONLY SUITABLE ORIGINAL EYE PROTECTION

-SYSTEMS FROM LAMPERT MAY BE CONNECTED TO

-THE WELDING SYSTEM!
+ONLY SUITABLE ORIGINAL EYE PROTECTION SYSTEMS FROM LAMPERT MAY BE CONNECTED TO THE WELDING SYSTEM!
 OTHER EYE PROTECTION SYSTEMS ARE NOT APPROVED AND CAN LEAD TO PERMANENT HEALTH DAMAGE OR DAMAGE TO THE WELDING DEVICE.

 ALWAYS OBSERVE THE OPERATING INSTRUCTIONS FOR THE CONNECTED EYE PROTECTION SYSTEM min.
-99.996% purity, e.g. "Argon 4.6").
-The pressure hose is to be fastened by hand with the help of the quick coupling adapter to the flow regulator as well as the shielding gas connector (10) on the rear of the device.
+99.9 % purity, e.g. "Argon 4.6").
+The pressure hose is to be fastened by hand with the help of the quick coupling adapter to the flow regulator as well as the shielding gas connector (7) on the rear of the device.